MOB-atheist/React-app/README.md

     }
 ```

-`Those are the most important discoveries i have found, ill add more while i find more source of information`
+`Those are the most important discoveries i have found, i'll add more while i find more source of information`